pdhatt/microbialthermogenesismodel/README.md

 The code is annotated with comments for what each step of the code is conducting.

+The model background and assumptions are explained in the publication cited below.

 There are 4 files, one for each strain (ArcB, GlnL, YccC, and wild-type) tested in the original publication.

 Originally developed by Puneet Dhatt and Tae Seok Moon